The Home Sale Tax Exemption

 Types of Homeowners and the Home Sale Tax Exemption

 The kind of owner you are and your tax filing status can change your exemptions.
 This is sometimes called the "ownership test."

 If each individual passes the use test, then each individual is entitled to a $250,000 exemption from capital gains taxes.
-This would mean that if you co-owned a house with another individual, but were unmarried, each individual could exclude $250,000 of capital gains from taxation.
+This means that if you co-owned a house with another individual but were unmarried, each individual can exclude $250,000 of capital gains from taxation.

-Married couples who file jointly are entitled to a $500,000 exclusion from capital gain tax.
+Married couples who file jointly are entitled to a $500,000 exclusion from capital gains taxes.
 Tax laws say either spouse can own the residence.
 However, both spouses must meet the use test.

 Newly Married Couples Bonus